 Most of us have read or heard the stories of companies shifting from manufacturing products that are in less demand to producing medical products needed to protect people from the virus.
 And we have seen businesses and leaders who have altered their focus from revenue and profit to the safety and health of employees and customers, and from providing products and services for a fee to providing them pro bono to help those in need.

-Yes, there is plenty of sad and challenging news around COVID-19, but some benefits are accruing from this pandemic, including:
+Yes, there is plenty of sad and challenging news in this pandemic, but some COVID-19 benefits are accruing, including:

 - A cleaner environment – due to less driving and reduced industrial pollution